Paramedics in Canada: British Columbia paramedic regulation

 In British Columbia, The Emergency Health Services Act directly regulates paramedicine.
 This act requires emergency medical assistants (paramedics) working in British Columbia to be licensed by the Emergency Medical Assistants Licensing Board.
 Paramedics hold their own licenses under the authority of the Board.
 The Government of British Columbia has prioritized the review of paramedics for self-regulation under the Health Professions Act through modernization of the provincial health profession regulatory framework.

 Prince Edward Island paramedic regulation

-In Prince Edward Island, paramedics are directly regulated by the Emergency Health Services Board, established by the Public Health Act.
+In the province of Prince Edward Island, paramedics are regulated by the College of Paramedicine of Prince Edward Island.

 Newfoundland and Labrador paramedic regulation

 In Newfoundland and Labrador, paramedics are regulated through the Newfoundland and Labrador Paramedicine Regulator and must have active medical authorization from the Office of the Provincial Medical Director.
 The Office provides paramedics with the ability to perform controlled medical acts while working within the public ambulance program.